CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/flows/run-flow/run-flow-async-block.md

 Also, if an [Input Variable][] has a default value, and the corresponding value in the [Inputs Property][] is not of the same type, a [Validation Error][] will be raised when the flow is validated.

 For more information see [Input Variables][Input Variable].

-### Exceptions Thrown by a Child Flow

-If the [Flow][Flow Property] run by the Run Flow block throws an exception that is unhandled then it will not be thrown by the Run Flow Async block.

-If an exception thrown by a block is not handled by any connected [Handle Block Exception blocks][], it will be passed to the [Handle Workspace Exception][] block on the same workspace.

-This process repeats until:

-- The exception is handled, or
-- The exception reaches the flow's top-level workspace, is not handled by any [Handle Block Exception blocks][] and the top-level workspace does not contain a [Handle Workspace Exception][] block.
-At this stage, the exception is handled by the flow's [Handle Flow Exception][] block.

-For more information see [Handling Exceptions][].

 ### Syncing the Inputs Property with the Flow Contract